 - Managing your household's budget is easier due to small and stable interest-only mortgage payment.

 - You will still have to repay the principal value of your mortgage.
-It means that you will need to pay a higher amount each month after the interest-only period (where you pay back the interests and principal together) or pay off the principle as a lump-sum.
+It means that you will need to pay a higher amount each month after the interest-only period (where you pay back the interests and principal together) or pay off the principal as a lump sum.

 - Having a high amount to pay in the future may be risky as you cannot be sure about your future situation.
 For example, becoming unemployed or being faced with unexpected additional costs may lead to financial troubles.